Man the forts! Royal castles in under 2hrs

 Porchester Castle, Hants

 Another great protector of the Solent, Portchester Castle was originally built in the late 3rd century, and is considered one of the most impressive ‘Saxon shore’ forts.
 King John was a regular here back in the 13th century and local gossips claim Pontius Pilate sought refuge here.
 Make the most of the wide open grounds and castle courtyard, and enjoy a family picnic surrounded by history.
-Booking is essential as you’re issued a time slot.
+Reopens from 17 May.
 Adult tickets £7.90, child £4.20; under-5s go free.

 Want to stay closer to home?
 Don’t miss our Muddy-approved attractions on the Berkshire doorstep.